-The Supreme Court of Washington delivered a blow to employers in a ruling that makes it harder for employers to restrict low wage workers from obtaining additional employment - even if it is with a competitor.
+The Supreme Court of Washington delivered a blow to employers in a January 23 ruling that makes it barder for employers to restrict low was a workers from obtaining additional employment.
+Over it copyright © 2025 Fisher Phillips LLP.
+All Rights Reserved.

 - Factual Background.
 In David v.
-Freedom Vans LLC,3 two former employees sued Freedom Vans on behalf of a class of employees subject to in-term non-compete agreements prohibiting them from "directly or indirectly engaging in any business that competes" with Freedom Vans during their employment.
+Freedom Vans LLC, two former employees sued Freedom Vans on behalf of a class of employees subject to in-term non-compete agreements prohibiting them from "directly or indirectly engaging in any business that competes" with Freedom Vans during their employment.
 The plaintiffs had allegedly declined to accept offers for "side jobs" while working for Freedom Vans because they were concerned that doing so would result in their termination and potentially even getting sued. - Lower Courts Rule in Favor of Employer.
 The lower courts found that Freedom Vans could lawfully prohibit low wage employees from engaging in "any kind of assistance" to competitors due to the exception for the common law duty of loyalty under RCW 49.62.070. - Washington Supreme Court Reverses.
-The Washington Supreme Court firmly rejected the position taken by the lower courts and stated that such a blanket prohibition would undermine the legislature's intent to permit low wage employees to supplement their income and unreasonably broaden their duty of loyalty.
+The Washington Supreme Court firmly rejected the position taken by the lower courts and stated that such a blanket prohibition would undermine the legislature's intent to permit low wage employees to supplement their income and unreasonably broaden their duty of loyalty. - Key Takeaways.

-Key Takeaways.
 The court did reiterate that trial courts should continue to evaluate the reasonableness of duty of loyalty or anti-moonlighting provisions for low wage employees on a case-by-case basis (to that end, it declined to specifically invalidate the provisions at issue in David and instead remanded the case to the trial court).
 The court's message, however, was clear: anti-moonlighting and duty of loyalty provisions must be narrowly drafted and will be strictly construed when applicable to low wage employees in Washington.